ssxvi/hcc-website-build/README.md

-This is the public build for Harbourside Children's Center's Website
+This is the public build for Harbourside Children's Center's Website!